vgorbic1/Tutorials/JavaScript/events.md

 }
 ```
 #### Dot-notation Invent Handling (another way to do it)
 Remove all JavaScript from your HTML and use *this* keyword as a point of reference.
+It also has the best browser compatibility.
+Do not use dot-notation if there is an inline event handler.
+It will be overwritten.

+`this` keyword refers to the control that triggered the event.
 ```javascript
 // HTML
 <input type="button" id="iPhone" value="iPhone" />